Blue Heelers: episode guide

 Note: a quick turn around on guest stars — Petra Jared appeared in episode 1.09, Meg Clancy was in 1.07, and James Patrick was in 1.05, all in a different roles.

 Nick is unwittingly involved in a murder investigation that could spell the end of his career when a rowdy drunk that Nick took home is found dead the next day.
 PJ's mother gives him some relationship advice in hopes he will get married.

 Guest Starring: David Glazebrook as Det.
 Sgt.
 Grantham, Jon Bennett as Mark Davies, Kirk Alexander as Lloyd Davies, Janet Andrewartha as Bridget Ryan; Arianthe Galani as Helena Hasham, Aaron Blabey as Robbie Davies, Renato Bartomlomei as Gino Scarlatti, Alison Whyte as Janelle Davies, Christine Stephen Daly as Jilly Miles, Janet Paul as Mrs. Clarence, Vanessa Ready as Meg Davies

-Notes: Arianthe Galani's first appearance as PJ's mother.
-She doesn't reappear until episode 6.36.
+Notes: guest actor Alison Whyte will star alongside Lisa McCune and William McInnes in the 2002 drama Marshall Law, McCune's first series after Blue Heelers.
+Arianthe Galani's first appearance as PJ's mother.
+She won't reappear until episode 6.36.
 Detectives Ryan and Scarlatti are seen again in episode 2.15